-SurfEasy, Inc., out of Toronto, Ontario, is actually owned by security conglomerate, Symantec.
+SurfEasy, Inc., out of Toronto, Ontario, is actually owned by the security company, Symantec.

-What follows is an unbiased, data-backed review that doesn’t hold any punches.
+What follows is an unbiased, data-backed SurfEasy review that helps you decide.

 |OVERALL RANK:||#52nd out of 74 VPNs|

 |LOCATIONS:||1000+ servers in 28 countries|

 SurfEasy uses AES-256, ‘bank-grade’ security encryption.
 This is as good as it gets on today’s market.

 Most of the best VPN’s we’ve reviewed all rely on this same encryption standard, so you’re in good hands.

 Also similar to the other big players, SurfEasy’s Windows, Mac (desktop), and Android apps all use OpenVPN protocol.
 While the iOS apps and native Mac apps will use IPSec.

 Once again, this is common in both cases.
 And you should almost always stick with these default setups.

 The only reason you’d want to switch to an older protocol option is if your device or connection is outdated.
 Just keep in mind that these options are often unsecure in today’s modern world.